Disability in Palestine: 10- to 15-year-old children

 About 30.2% of 10-15-year-old children with disabilities were excluded from school compared to only 2.3% of their non-disabled peers.
 About 22.1% of disabled children in this age group had never attended school.
 Disabled girls in this age group were excluded at higher rates (36.6%) than boys (26.3%).
 The gender difference is mostly due to 28.5% of girls with disabilities never attending school, versus only 18.3% of boys with disabilities.
 In the Gaza Strip 33.2% of this group had not attended school while the incidence in the West Bank was 28.3%.

 Severity of disability

 Children with multiple disabilities are excluded at even higher rates (54.8%) compared to those with a single disability (9.4%).
 For multi-disabled 6-9-year-old children the non-attendance rate was estimated at 49.2%, and 44.3% for 10-15-year-old age group.
 The type of disability also affects the rate of exclusion.
 An estimated 8.6% of those who have physical disabilities were out of school, versus 22.6% with psychological or intellectual disabilities.

 Sport

 A Palestinian team has competed at the Summer Paralympic Games since the 2000 Summer Paralympics in Sydney, Australia.

+Gaza war

+People with disabilities are especially vulnerable during war.
+During the Gaza war, 83% of people with disabilities lost equipment designed to assist them.
+Since the start of the war the number of people in Gaza with disabilities has doubled.